Interview with Tania Reneaum Panszi

 By Sur Journal

-The Inter-American Commission on Human Rights (IACHR), as the main and autonomous body of the Organization of American States (OAS), with a mandate under the OAS Charter and the American Convention on Human Rights to promote the observance of human rights in the region, plays a leading role in the promotion of democracy on the continent.
+The Inter-American Commission on Human Rights (IACHR) is the main and autonomous body of the Organization of American States (OAS), with a mandate under the OAS Charter and the American Convention on Human Rights to promote the observance of human rights in the region.
+It plays a leading role in the promotion of democracy on the continent.

-In an interview with Sur Journal, Tania Reneaum Panszi, who took over the Commission’s Executive Secretariat on June 1, 2021 (for a 4-year term), talks about the challenges that the IACHR and her mandate face in a context that includes, the health and economic effects of the pandemic, the impacts of misinformation on historically discriminated populations, and, in general, a global political crisis that ends up affecting the region.
+In an interview with Sur Journal, Tania Reneaum Panszi, who took office as the Commission’s Executive Secretary on June 1, 2021 (for a 4-year term), talks about the challenges of the IACHR and her mandate in a context that includes, the health and economic effects of the pandemic, the impacts of misinformation on historically discriminated populations, and, in general, a global political crisis that ends up affecting the region.

 Tania Reneaum Panszi • Since I became Executive Secretary, I have worked on the priority tasks to finish implementing the 2017-202122.
 “Plan Estratégico 2017-2021,” Inter-American Commission on Human Rights, March 2017, accessed December 31, 2022, https://www.oas.org/es/cidh/mandato/PlanEstrategico2017/docs/PlanEstrategico-2017-2021.pdf.
 Strategic Plan and to pursue this route with the new Strategic Plan for 2023-2027,33.
 “Plan Estratégico 2023-2027,” Inter-American Commission on Human Rights, 2022, accessed December 31, 2022, https://www.oas.org/es/CIDH/jsForm/?File=/es/cidh/mandato/planestrategico/2023/default.asp. in order to provide answers to the challenges the region is still facing when it comes to human rights.

 Up until now, among the priority axes that have been present in the exercise of my attributions, I would emphasize the strengthening of the autonomy of the IACHR and the work to protect and defend human rights.
-When preparing the Strategic Plan for 2023-2027, we created a diagnosis and carried out an extensively participative, open, and transparent process to deal with the new regional realities caused by the COVID-19 pandemic from the perspective of the evolving nature of human rights.
-Regarding institutional strengthening, since I started at my role, we have worked to build a goal-based organizational culture and management approach that enables the improvement of the performance of the technical teams that make up the executive office of the Inter-American Commission.
+When preparing the Strategic Plan for 2023-2027, we created a diagnosis and carried out an extensively participatory, open, and transparent process to deal with the new regional realities caused by the COVID-19 pandemic from the perspective of the evolving nature of human rights.
+Regarding institutional strengthening, since I started at my role, we have worked to build a goal-based organizational culture and management approach that helps improve of the performance of the technical teams that make up the Executive Secretariat of the Inter-American Commission.

-Thus, the priority topics that we have dealt with in fulfilling the 2017-2021 Strategic Plan are democratic institutionality; the independence of the judiciary branch and the prosecution offices, as well as the access to justice; the institutional strength of human rights; safety and violence; development and human rights; and gender equality and diversity.
-In this regard, it is worth noting that the achievements of the last plan include overcoming the procedural delay at the initial study stage of the system of claims and cases.
+Thus, the priority topics that we have dealt with in implementing the 2017-2021 Strategic Plan are democratic institutionality; the independence of the judiciary branch and the prosecution offices, as well as the access to justice; the institutionalization of human rights; safety and violence; development and human rights; and gender equality and diversity.
+In this regard, it is worth noting that the achievements of the last plan include overcoming the procedural delay at the initial review stage of the system of claims and cases.
 For the first time in decades, the Commission managed to have all claims examined upon receipt.

-I am convinced that, in the coming years, we will continue to have major progress regarding the strengthening of the Commission and in our mission to secure and protect human rights in the region.
+I am convinced that, in the coming years, we will continue to make major progress in strengthening the Commission and in our mission to secure and protect human rights in the region.

 Sur • What are the main challenges that the IACHR is facing in a “post-pandemic” reality?

 T.R.P. • I wish I could believe we are in a post-pandemic reality, but we often hear of new variants of the virus and their consequences.
-Regardless, the IACHR prioritizes its mission to defend and protect human rights in a regional context in which situations of poverty, inequality, and social exclusion have been exacerbated; as well as in a global context of severe economic recession, war, lack of resources, with persisting discrimination affecting millions of people.
-Violence, the immigration crisis, climate change, arms dealing, militarization, these are multiple subjects faced worldwide and in the region in particular, which shows us that there is still urgency in having the executive branches of government seeing people and their human rights as a core axis.
+Even so, the IACHR prioritizes its mission to defend and protect human rights in a regional context in which situations of poverty, inequality, and social exclusion have been exacerbated, as well as in a global context of severe economic recession, war, lack of resources, with persisting discrimination affecting millions of people.
+Violence, the immigration crisis, climate change, arms dealing, militarization – there are many subjects faced that the world and the region in particular face, which shows us that it is still urgent for states to put people and their human rights at the center of their actions.

-Sur • One of the purposes of the 32nd issue of Sur Journal is to understand the current geopolitical scenario and its impacts in the promotion and defense of human rights.
-In this regard: how do you believe that new power dynamics worldwide affect the American continent concerning human rights?
+Sur • One of the purposes of the 32nd issue of Sur Journal is to understand the current geopolitical scenario and its impacts on the promotion and defense of human rights.
+In this regard, how do the new power dynamics worldwide affect the Americas concerning human rights?

 T.R.P. • Throughout 2021 and until now, the IACHR has monitored, with some concern, certain trends connected to the weakening of democratic institutionality at the regional level.
 As documented in the 2021 Annual Report,44.
 “Informe anual 2021,” Inter-American Commission on Human Rights, May 26, 2022, accessed December 31, 2022, https://www.oas.org/es/cidh/docs/anual/2021/capitulos/IA2021-Intro-es.pdf. this hemisphere has seen a weakening of national human rights institutions, the closure of democratic spaces, and violence against rights defenders and journalists, including murder, harassment, intimidation, and criminalization.